-Laura M. Frey is an Associate Professor in the Couple & Family Therapy Program housed within the Kent School of Social Work & Family Science at the University of Louisville.
-She is a Licensed Marriage and Family Therapist, an American Association of Marriage and Family Therapy (AAMFT) Approved Clinical Supervisor, and the Program Director for the University of Louisville's Couple & Family Therapy Program.
+Laura M. Frey is an Associate Professor in Couple & Family Therapy and has been in academia for the past 9 years.
+She is a Licensed Marriage and Family Therapist, and an American Association of Marriage and Family Therapy (AAMFT) Approved Clinical Supervisor.

 Laura has a Bachelor of Science (B.S.) in Youth, Adult, and Family Services from Purdue University.
 She also earned a Master of Science (M.S.) in Family Studies and Marriage and Family Therapy, and a Doctorate of Philosophy (Ph.D.) in Family Sciences from the University of Kentucky.
 She is a member of the National Council on Family Relations (NCFR), the American Association of Marriage & Family Therapy (AAMFT), and the International Association of Suicide Prevention (IASP).